mykhani/BeagleboneGreen-RoadTest/README.md

 ```

 ### Grove system
 Before going further, I would like to have just a quick word on Grove system.
 It is a prototyping system, similar to Beaglonebone capes, that uses a standardized wire connector for interfacing with a large set of Grove modules.
 This is supposed to make prototyping easier and flexible.
-For more details and list of available Grove modules, you can visit http://wiki.seeedstudio.com/Grove/.
+For more details and list of available Grove modules, you can visit [the seeedstudio website](http://wiki.seeedstudio.com/Grove/).

 **At this point, it is worth mentioning that although all Grove modules have the same Grove connector, it can have different types of electrical signals.** The Grove ports come in below four types: